mekaron/articles/client cases/UI translations Easy LMS.md

-How to translate UI strings, or, how one piece flow saves the day. every single time.
+How to translate UI strings, or, how one piece flow saves the day.
+Every single time.

-Na
+Na quick scan support ook quick scan UI.

 Probleem:
-*
+* how to make the process scalable, and faster

+=> updates deployed without translations: slordig